aduros/flambe/README.md

 ## Demos

-Demos and more are on the [Flambe wiki](https://github.com/aduros/flambe/wiki).
+Demos and more are on the [Flambe wiki].

 ## Overview